 - – Institutions will have carefully trained staff in their call centres and set up IT

-- – making Clearing harder to track and administer and probably causing more uncertainty for students and institutions.- Universities must decide if and how they will accept Mocks as a valid result.
+- – This makes Clearing harder to track and administer and probably causing more uncertainty for students and institutions.- Universities must decide if and how they will accept Mocks as a valid result.

 - -Students, given the uncertainty may be less likely to accept places quickly or may release themselves as policy shifts.
 Others may wish to defer until there is greater clarity.
 We may see a much longer Clearing and it will take longer to understand where institutions have landed in terms of SNC and final numbers.